7 Typography Resources so You Can Choose the Best Brand Fonts

 To make your job easier, I recommend you use no more than two fonts.
 Pick full “families,” with regular, italic, semi-bold and bold weights.
 That will give you lots of options for headlines, subheads and captions.

 For maximum versatility, pick a serif and a sans serif font that work well together.
 This can be tricky to get just right.
-Here’s one way to do it:
+Read on for a simple way to do it:

 To combine a serif and sans serif font, look for similar letter forms.
 The best letters to try to match up are lower case “a,” “g,” and “e.”
 Let’s take a look:

-See the font sample to the left?
+See the font sample above?
 Notice the shape of the letter “a.”
 Now look at the “g” and “e.”

 For no-cost fonts, try these links.
 Remember, go for quality, readability, and a full family of weights if possible: